- To create an ethos and educational environment that meets the needs of every student in the College setting

 Where there is uncertainty about an individual student, the college will link with parents (through interpreters if required) to ascertain whether the student is developing in their home language in line with peers and siblings.

-Parents/carers have individual appointments with the SENDCO through Parents’ Evenings and parental forums.
+Parents/carers have individual appointments with the SENDCO through Parents’ Evenings and other appropriate times.
 The SENDCO encourages parents/carers of children with additional needs to maintain contact with the college.

 We recognise that transitions can be difficult for a child with SEND and take steps to ensure that any transition is a smooth as possible.